Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Experimental perspectives

 \subsection{Case study}

-Since we have argued that the set-up of~\cite{BatalhaoPRL14}, provided by a NMR system, could be readily used to reconstruct the KDQ characteristic function, we here numerically investigate such a system as a case study.
+Since we have argued that the set-up of~\cite{BatalhaoPRL14}, provided by an NMR system, could be readily used to reconstruct the KDQ characteristic function, here we numerically investigate such a system as a case study.
+Specifically, we are interested in the statistics of energy-change fluctuations during a time-dependent unitary evolution.
+Thus, the observables of interest are the Hamiltonian of the system at the initial and final times of the evolution.

 The quantum system of~\cite{BatalhaoPRL14} consists of the liquid-state NMR spectroscopy of the $^1 H$ and $^{13} C$ nuclear spins of a chloroform-molecule sample.
 Specifically, the $^1 H$ spin is used as the ancillary system, while the driven system is identified with the $^{13} C$ spin that in~\cite{BatalhaoPRL14} is initialized in an effective thermal state of the initial Hamiltonian.
 The Hamiltonian of the $^{13} C$ spin reads as